sigmafx/DotClk-Help/README.md

 When the clock and animations are being shown:
 * Button 1 - Enter menu mode
 * Button 4 - Switch off the display.
-Press button 4 to switch on display.
+Press button 4 to switch on the display.

 **Menu Mode**